tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-17-first-thoughts-without-smartphone.md

 In my [smartphone rules use](/blog/my-international-rules-for-smartphone-use/), I also mentioned that I've mostly stopped reading the news.
 This has been a game changer as well.
 I *think* the Ukraine war is still going on, since gas prices haven't changed much. :) Seriously, my hypothesis about finding more mental/physical energy in the evenings by reducing the amount of incoming information the brain has to sort/file/manage throughout the day seems to be working.
 And I am sleeping better.
 But there could be a number of causes at work, and it's too early to tell.

 The larger question will be whether all the inconvenience of moving away from smartphones outweighs the benefits.
 So far, the answer seems to be yes.
-But just like credit cards have now becoming table stakes for living in modern society, smartphones are too.
+But just like credit cards have now become table stakes for living in modern society, smartphones are too.
 I went to an Ol Reign soccer game last week with my kids, and found that the tickets were "mobile only" tickets that I had to add to my iOS or Android wallet.
 Literally, it wasn't not possible to print the ticket out.
-But beyond a few random scenarios (banking apps, circle app), which can easily be remedied through an old tablet or ipod-like device, I'm able to get along just fine.
+But beyond a few random scenarios (banking apps, Circle app), which can easily be remedied through an old tablet or iPod-like device, I'm able to get along just fine.
 I do feel more present and capable of listening.

 One other realization.
-I think Johann Hari's alarmist writing about our fragmented attention span in [Stolen Focus](https://www.amazon.com/Stolen-Focus-Attention-Think-Deeply/dp/0593138511) may have been over-inflated.
+I think Johann Hari's alarmist writing about our fragmented attention span in [*Stolen Focus*](https://www.amazon.com/Stolen-Focus-Attention-Think-Deeply/dp/0593138511) may have been over-inflated.
 I seem to be mostly back to my old self (the college self I reminisced about in [my awakening post](/blog/awakening-moment-to-how-smartphones-fragment-our-attention/)) after a month.
 The Internet didn't permanently rewire my brain.
 I think we can easily teach our brain habits and patterns within a short period of time.

 For example, if you start posting on Twitter, within a few days, your brain starts coming up with quippy little nuggets to post.
 A 160-character thought will naturally form in the back of your mind, and you'll be like, what a clever thing I can post on Twitter!